GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.1.1 =
+* Bug: Allow number field to show a thousand separator by using the 'gform_include_thousands_sep_pre_format_number' filter.
+* Bug: Fix PHP Notice when displaying Repeater field caused by processing field's not present in `$form_data['field']` array key
+* Housekeeping: Add logging to file/directory cleanup method
+* Housekeeping: Add additional checks and logging when processing background tasks

 = 6.1.0 =
 * Feature: Add Copy to Clipboard feature for PDF Shortcode on the PDF List page